meta-logic/lltp/README.md

 The repository  follows a syntax similar to the one of [TPTP](http://tptp.org/).
 Uppercase and lowercase strings are used to denote atomic propositions and formulas are built from:

 ```
-F ::= bot, top, 0, 1, *, &, |, +, -o, !, ?, ^
+F ::= bot, top, 0, 1, F * F, F & F, F | F, F + F, F -o F, !F, ?F, F^
 ```
-representing, respectively, the units, the connectives  tensor, with, par, plus, lolli, bang, question mark and orthogonal.
+representing, respectively, the units (bottom, top, zero and one), the connectives (tensor, with, par, plus, lolli, bang and question mark) and the orthogonal.

 Axioms (formulas on the left side of the sequent) and conjectures (the formula on the right side of the sequent) are specified as ``fof(name, axiom, F)`` and ``fof(name, conjecture, F)`` respectively.
 The ``name`` chosen is not important.